-- 1. Health Care. - 2.
+- Health Care. - 2.
 Administrative and General, which includes capital. - 8.443.1.E.
 For swing-bed facilities, the annual payment rate shall be determined as the state-wide average class I nursing facilities payment rate at January 1 of each year. - 8.443.1.F.
 No nursing facility care shall receive reimbursement unless and until the nursing facility: - 1.
-Has a license from CDPHE, and - 2.
+Has a license from the Colorado Department of Public Health and Environment (CDPHE), and - 2.
 Is a Medicaid participating provider of nursing care services, and - 3.
 Meets the requirements of the Department's regulations.